ned2/slapdash/README.md

 ## Boilerplate Overview

-* `app.py` Entry point into the app.
-Imports other modules in correct order.
+* `index.py` Entry point into the app.
+Imports other modules in the correct order and initialise the router with URL routes.
-* `server.py` Creates both the Flask server and Dash app instances used for the app.
+* `app.py` Creates both the Flask and Dash instances used for the app.
-* `callbacks.py` Custom callbacks go here.
+* `callbacks.py` callbacks go here.
 * `layouts.py` Possible values for the `layout` attribute of the Dash instance are defined here.
-* `pages.py` Custom pages go here.
+* `pages.py` Custom pages to link to routes go here.
 * `wsgi.py` Contains `application` attribute suitable for pointing WSGI servers at.
 * `settings.py` Configurable settings for the application.
-* `router.py` Contains the application routes in url and initialises the router callback.
 * `exceptions.py` Exceptions used by the app are defined here.
 * `components.py` Convenient Python pseudo-components defined here, such as `Row` and `Col` for an easy experience creating Bootstrap rows and columns.